Australian Aboriginal languages: Segmental inventory

 Besides the lack of fricatives, the most striking feature of Australian speech sounds is the large number of places of articulation.
 Some 10-15% of Australian languages have four places of articulation, with two coronal places of articulation, 40-50% have five places, and 40-45% have six places of articulation, including four coronals.
-In contrast, the overwhelming majority of languages worldwide have only one coronal place of articulation.
 The four-way distinction in the coronal region is commonly accomplished through two variables: the position of the tongue (front, alveolar or dental, or retroflex), and its shape (apical or laminal).

 There are also bilabial, velar and often palatal consonants, but a complete absence of uvular consonants and only a few languages with a glottal stop.
 Both stops and nasals occur at all six places, and in many languages laterals occur at all four coronal places.